Skip to content

 Sylvan Lake in Custer State Park in the Black Hills of South Dakota, SD

 This picturesque lake can be found along the scenic Needles Highway.
-It is a great area for picnics, swimming, and other fun water activities.
+It is a fantastic spot for picnics, swimming, and other fun water activities.
 We enjoyed taking in the sights on the loop trail that meanders through the rocks and granite formations surrounding the lake.

 Wildlife Loop Road